tetcoin/tetsy-common/CONTRIBUTING.md

 ## Releasing a new version

-This part of the guidelines is for parity-common maintainers.
+This part of the guidelines is for tetsy-common maintainers.

 When making a new release make sure to follow these steps:
 * Submit a PR with a version bump and list all major and breaking changes in the crate's changelog